 If you’ve ever arrived at an airport’s security line just in time to remember you’ll need to toss the full water bottle in your bag, this tip’s for you.
 Next time you pack up your carry-on essentials, bring along an empty water bottle.
 You can fill it once you’re through security instead of paying high airport prices for a bottle while waiting to board your flight.
 Then, you’ll be able to refill it during your adventure (as long as it’s safe to drink tap water at your destination).
 We love the Hydro Flask bottles, which are insulated to keep cold drinks cold and hot drinks hot, making it easier to stay hydrated while quenching your thirst for adventure.

-Far-off places spring to life from the pages of a good book, and bringing a travel-centric tale along during your flight is sure to get you dreaming of all the adventure to come.
+Far-off places spring to life from the pages of a good book, and bringing a travel-centric tale along during your flight is sure to get you dreaming of all the adventures to come.
 The Go Ahead team is full of book recommendations, but one of our staff favorites is The Geography of Bliss by Eric Weiner.
 In it, Weiner says there’s a link between inspiring destinations and overall happiness… and we can’t argue with that!

 If you’d rather catch up on a good flick while coasting through the sky, noise-canceling headphones are the way to go.
 While quite reprieves may be hard to come by on busy flights, these headphones help keep any outside noise (think: crying babies) at bay while you tune into your movie or music.
 Want an option that won’t break the bank?
 Check out Sony’s over-the-ear headphones, which are comfortable enough for long trips and fold up when you’re ready to pack them away.

 Enjoy passing the time on flights by watching movies on your tablet?
-A portable charger is the thing to bring.
+A portable charger is a thing to bring.
 One of our top picks is the Jackery Bolt, a small-but-reliable external battery charger with built-in cords.
 It can provide a medium-sized smartphone with up to two full charges and give tablets and other electronics with USB ports more life.
 Simply plug the charger in overnight to give it some juice before you take off, and all you’ll need to think about is filling up your wine glass on tour instead of running out of battery in the air.

 Like a good travel wallet, a roomy toiletry bag is a must for wrangling all of your in-flight essentials, and one of our favorites is the Herschel Supply Co.
 Chapter Travel Kit.
 The good-looking material is sturdy, the interior is roomy, and you can simply pop your plastic gallon baggie full of 3-oz liquids inside.
 That way, you won’t need to go rooting around in the bottom of your tote for lotion when your parched hands need some love mid-flight.